ameen-ar/appointment-management-system/README.md

 # Appointment Management System

 ## Overview
-The Bell Hospital Management System is a Java-based application designed to digitize and automate hospital operations.
+The Bell Hospital Appointment Management System is a Java-based application designed to digitize and automate hospital operations.
 This system replaces the manual record-keeping process by efficiently managing patient, doctor, lab test, and appointment records.
 Built using object-oriented programming principles, it ensures scalability and ease of use for healthcare institutions.

 ## Features
 - **Patient Management**: Register, update, and search patient records by ID or contact details.